RuizGeo/classification_decision_tree/README.md

-classification from Classification And Regression Tree (CART)
+Classification from Classification and Regression Tree (CART)
 ===============================
 Classification by decision tree (CART) for use in processing framework QGIS